-Figure 4-6.
+Figure 6-6.
 Effect of Shifting on Clipped Analog Output

-Figure 4-5 and Figure 4-6 also show the analog output from the DAC if the full-scale video range over the [64..940] input would correspond to the normal 700-mV range for component video.
+Figure 6-5 and Figure 6-6 also show the analog output from the DAC if the full-scale video range over the [64..940] input would correspond to the normal 700-mV range for component video.
 This full-scale range is set by the selected FSADJ full-scale setting (register data\fsadj).

-4.5.3 Multiplying
+6.5.3 Multiplying

-When the 10-bit range is not fully used for video, we can scale the input video data to use the full 10-bit dynamic range of the DACs.
-Care should be taken not to over/underflow the available range after scaling.
+When the 10-bit range is not fully used for video, scale the input video data to use the full 10-bit dynamic range of the DACs.
+Care should be taken not to overflow/underflow the available range after scaling.